twbs/bootstrap/docs/components/tooltips.md

 ---
 layout: docs
 title: Tooltips
-description: Documentation and examples for adding custom Bootstrap tooltips with CSS and JavaScript.
+description: Documentation and examples for adding custom Bootstrap tooltips with CSS and JavaScript using CSS3 for animations and data-attributes for local title storage.
 group: components
+toc: true
 ---

-Inspired by the excellent Tipsy jQuery plugin written by Jason Frame.
-Tooltips are an updated version, which don't rely on images, use CSS3 for animations, and data-attributes for local title storage.

-## Contents

-* Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ## Overview